 Lee has spoken about writing, politics, film and literature at various institutions and organizations, including Columbia University, French Institute Alliance Francaise, Amherst College, University of Michigan MFA, The Center for Fiction, Tufts, Loyola Marymount University, Stanford, Johns Hopkins (SAIS), University of Connecticut, Boston College, Hamilton College, Hunter College of New York, Harvard Law School, Yale University, Ewha University, Waseda University, the American School in Japan, World Women’s Forum, Korean Community Center (NJ), the Hay Literary Festival (UK), Hong Kong International Literary Festival, Melbourne Writers Festival, the Tokyo American Center of the U.S. Embassy, the Asia House (UK), and the Asia Society in New York, San Francisco and Hong Kong.
 In 2017, she won the Literary Death Match (Brooklyn/Episode 8), and she is a proud alumna of Women of Letters (Public Theater).

 Lee is a graduate of Yale College where she majored in History.
 She was awarded both the Henry Wright Prize for Nonfiction and the James Ashmun Veech Prize for Fiction.
 She attended law school at Georgetown University and worked as a lawyer for several years in New York prior to writing full time.

-From 2007 to 2011, Min Jin lived in Tokyo, Japan.
-She lives in New York City with her husband and son where she is working on her second novel PACHINKO.
+From 2007 to 2011, Min Jin lived in Tokyo where she researched and wrote Pachinko.
+She lives in New York with her family.